slarmoo/.github/profile/css/startUpCss/startUpCss.md

   - 10% Application text content
   - 10% Application images
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your start up Git repository README.md file documenting what you have learned using CSS.
+- 10% - Notes in your start up Git repository README.md file documenting what you modified and added with this deliverable.
+Also add notes in your notes.md file describing what you have learned using CSS.

 ## Go celebrate